Chapter 5122-22 Supplemental Services Fund

 (1) "Ascertainable standard" means a standard in a trust instrument requiring the trustee to provide for the care, comfort, maintenance, welfare, education, or general well-being of the beneficiary.

-(2) "Department" means the Ohio department of mental health.
+(2) "Department" means the Ohio department of mental health and addiction services.

 (4) "Guardian" means a guardian of the person, limited guardian, interim guardian, or emergency guardian pursuant to the appointment of the probate court under Chapter 2111. of the Revised Code.

 (5) "Supplemental services" means services specified in paragraph (D) of this rule that are provided to an individual with a disability in addition to services he is eligible to receive under programs authorized by federal or state law.

 (8) "Protective service" means performance of the duties of a guardian, trustee, or conservator, with respect to a person with mental illness.